grame-cncm/faustdoc/src/tutorials/debugging.md

 }
 ```

-where the `iTemp0` read and write index is now constrained to stay in the *[0..15]* range and the code will not crash at runtime anymore.
+where the `iTemp0` read and write indexes are now constrained to stay in the *[0..15]* range and the code will no longer crash at runtime.

-The DSP program was indeed incorrect with the indexes wrapping at 32 samples boundaries.
+The DSP program was indeed incorrect with the indexes wrapping at 32-sample boundaries.
 It can be rewritten as:

 ```
 process = rwtable(SIZE, 0.0, rdx, _, wdx)